Computer-Programming-B/MicrobitTheremin/README.md

 ### Step 4: Submit your finished program
 Have your teacher or a TA verify that you have a working program.
 Submit your finished program by uploading the .sb file to Google classroom.
 You should be able to find it in *My Documents | Scratch Projects*.
 If you worked with a partner, each partner should submit a copy of the finished program to Google classroom.

+### Step 5: Save your circuit!
+We are going to use the same resistor and photoresistor conifiguration in the next lab